-4-G EVALUATION, REAPPOINTMENT AND PROMOTION OF RESEARCH-TRACK, TEACHING-TRACK, PRACTITIONER-TRACK, AND CLINICAL-TRACK NON-TENURE-TRACK FACULTY
+4-G EVALUATION, REAPPOINTMENT AND PROMOTION OF RESEARCH-TRACK, TEACHING-TRACK, PRACTITIONER-TRACK, AND CLINICAL-TRACK FACULTY

-- (1) The University has no obligation to renew a research-track, teaching-track, practitioner-track, or clinical-track non-tenure-track faculty appointment. - (2) University policies, and school-specific guidelines approved by the Provost under this subsection, address the question of review and recommendation procedures for appointment, reappointment or mid-contract termination of research-track, teaching-track, practitioner-track, or clinical-track non-tenure-track-faculty.
+(1) The University has no obligation to renew a research-track, teaching-track, practitioner-track, or clinical-track faculty appointment.

+(2) University policies, and school-specific guidelines approved by the Provost under this subsection, address the question of review and recommendation procedures for appointment, reappointment or mid-contract termination of research-track, teaching-track, practitioner-track, or clinical-track faculty.

 Procedures for appointment, reappointment and promotion shall provide thoroughness and documentation sufficient for evaluation of the suitability and qualifications of the candidate, and review and recommendation by an appropriate faculty body.
 Therefore, decisions on appointment, reappointment and promotion of faculty on full-time appointments shall only be done after review and recommendation by an appropriate faculty body.
-In addition, the adequacy of the process in each instance of non-reappointment will be reviewed by the Provost's delegate.
+In addition, the adequacy of the process in each instance of non-reappointment will be reviewed by the Provost's -delegate.
 Procedures for reappointment and promotion do not apply to individuals on non-renewable contracts.
 Procedures for part-time faculty may be abbreviated with permission of the Provost.